gophergala/opentweet/README.md

 # opentweet
 This project is a few things

 1. Most importantly, a new internet application layer protocol for fetching tweets.
 This allows a standard for distributed fetching of tweets from any opentweet server.
+See `opentweet-spec.txt`
 2. A reference implementation of that protocol, as a golang package in the `protocol/` dir
-3. A basic server to serve the tweets.
+3. A basic server to serve the tweets, allows registering and posting over REST.
-4. A basic REST api to register with the server and post tweets
-5. An HTML5 client, in Chrome app and Cordova app form, for fetching opentweets and posting to a server.
+4. An HTML5 client, in Chrome app and Cordova app form, for fetching opentweets and posting to a server.
-6. A test client.
+5. A test client.

 ## SECURITY WARNING!!!